|Famous Courses||Art and Design, Architecture, Law|

 Nottingham Trent are partnered with 50 academic institutions across 40 countries, with some programmes at the University also offering the chance for students to study abroad.
 93% of Nottingham Trent undergraduates were in employment or further study, just six months after graduating following a survey of leavers.

 The International Office at Nottingham Trent University offers a wide range of services for international students.
 Before the beginning of term there is an airport pickup service from nearby airports and a course induction for all students.
 International students who want or need to improve their English can take pre-sessional English lessons ranging from 6 to 30 weeks long.
 At Nottingham Trent International College, students can take foundation courses for undergraduate or postgraduate degrees.

 Nottingham Trent University was named 'University of the Year' by Times Higher Education for 2018, while The Times and Sunday Times University Guide named it the 'Modern University of the Year'.
-The University was also rated 'Gold' in the most recent Teaching Excellence Framework.

 International students are guaranteed a room for at least one year in Nottingham Trent University accommodation.
 There are 4,200 self-catering rooms available either on or close to the campus, most of which are en suite.
 These are generally arranged in flats or houses, with private bedrooms and a shared kitchen, although studio apartments and shared rooms are also available.